 History Flashback takes a look at historical “found footage” of all kinds—newsreels, instructional films, even cartoons—to give us a glimpse into how much things have changed, and how much has remained the same.

 The policy was enacted under the guise of protecting the country.
-Japanese-Americans were relocated from the West Coast to the interior in an effort to prevent anti-American war activities like espionage and sabotage.
+Japanese-Americans were forcibly removed from their homes on the West Coast to the interior in an effort to prevent anti-American war activities like espionage and sabotage.
 But it quickly became clear that what was really taking place was the incarceration of innocent Americans in prison-like conditions.

 Life in the Camps

-On March 24, the West Coast evacuation process began.
-Those who fell under the edict of Executive Order 9066 were given six days to wrap up their lives and deal with their property before reporting with only what they could carry to temporary assembly centers.
-They lived at these sites—often former race tracks and fairgrounds where housing included horse stalls—until they could be moved to the more permanent relocation centers that were under construction.
+On March 24, the West Coast removal process began.
+Those who fell under the edict of Executive Order 9066 were given six days to wrap up their lives and deal with their property before reporting with only what they could carry to temporary "Assembly Centers."
+They lived at these sites—often former race tracks and fairgrounds where housing included horse stalls—until they could be moved to the more permanent "Relocation Centers" that were under construction.

 “When we left for camp we only carried what we could in suitcases, everything else was left behind.
 [Our families] worked so hard to establish themselves in their communities and then they lost everything,” remembered Madeleine Sugimoto, who was six when her family was forced to relocate.

 Life in the permanent prison camps took on a semblance of normality despite the barbed wire and armed guards—there were schools, post offices, and churches, as the U.S. government was so eager to tout in this video.
 In the camps, prisoners were offered the opportunity to work (with pay not to exceed that of an Army private) in jobs that ranged from camp staff, including doctors and teachers, to laboring in nearby farms and factories.
 At several prison camps, workers were even paid to make camouflage nets to be used by the American army.